 Typical environments can have temperature fluctuations that range from 1,500 degrees Fahrenheit to -150 degrees Fahrenheit.
 Erie Bronze & Aluminum specializes in broad versatility in many alloys, weights, and sizes of valve castings.
 Our valves can be designed to withstand the most difficult conditions.
 The demand for oil and gas is constantly on the rise, and performance expectations are now higher than ever.
 Erie Bronze & Aluminum manufactures:

 - Check Valves

 - Butterfly Valves

 - Control Valves

 Valve Casting for Marine Applications

-The valves we manufacture are used extensively in the marine industry.
-For example, large ships use valves to regulate the loading and storage of the ships power supply, process wastewater, store liquid cargo and hold water for emergency instances like a fire.
-Beyond general industry use, Erie Bronze & Aluminum is also a producer of certain bronze and aluminum castings for the United States Government.
+The aluminum bronze valves we manufacture are used extensively in the marine industry.
+For example, large ships use valves to regulate the loading and storage of the ship's power supply, process wastewater, store liquid cargo, and hold water for emergency instances like fires.
+Beyond general industry use, Erie Bronze & Aluminum is also a producer of certain bronze and aluminum bronze valve castings for the United States Government.
 A few of our valve capabilities are fluid power valves (NAICS Code: 332912), hose fittings (NAICS Code: 332912), and non-powered valves (FSC Code: 4820).

 Erie Bronze & Aluminum is known best for our quality, turnaround time, and excellent customer service.
-In addition to these features, we are flexible with order quantities and offer a wide variety of alloys cast.
-We look forward to speaking with you about your casting needs in bronze alloy valve manufacturing.
+In addition to these features, we are flexible with order quantities and offer a wide variety of alloys for casting.
+We look forward to speaking with you about your bronze alloy valve manufacturing needs.